jesper-olsen/hdv_erl/README.md

 An escript

-Following [1], this script uses Erlang's big integers to implement "Hyper Dimensional" bit vectors and answers the question "What's the Dollor of Mexico?" by searching for the nearest word to the product:
+Following [1], this script uses Erlang's big integers to implement "Hyper Dimensional" bit vectors and answers the question "What's the Dollar of Mexico?" by searching for the nearest word to the product:
 ```
 MEXICO*USA*USD
 ```